Brooks98/Senior-Design-305/CurrentControlTest/readme.txt

         UPDATE 2: MAF definitely works pretty better.
 Need to mess around and paramterize everything even more.
 Maybe try much higher sample rate and bigger MAF.
 Maybe we can try a higher PWM frequency for the L298N input.

+        UPDATE 3: Raising system refresh rate helps a lot, we need to mess with PWM frequency to match.
+Also try exponential MAF, FIR, IIR, etc, and optimize MAF algorithm.
+                  Also need to trail off the integral term at some point.
         One idea is to lower the averaging rate, then doing a moving average filter of the output data.

         Derivative and Integral Error terms need to likely be re-evaluated